dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

           * update them *simultaneously* and repeat until convergence, i.e. until you reach one local minimum
                * when the cost function is the squared error cost, then there is always only one local minimum (global minimum)
      * `d/dw J(w,b)`: the **derivative** term
+          * A `derivative` measures how a function changes as its input changes.
+In ML, derivatives are used to find the slope (rate of change) of a function.
+This is useful for adjusting model parameters to minimize errors or improve performance during training.
+               * via the 'symbolic' derivative, you can find the value of the derivative at any input value 𝑤 .

 * `Batch` gradient descent: each step of the gradient descent uses *all* the training examples for each update step